hieudku/FitApp/README.md

 ### 1. Version Control (Git) Setup

-- **Make sure Files are Committed and Pushed**: Before pulling the repository to another computer, make sure that all files are committed and pushed to your remote repository.
+- Before pulling the repository to another computer, make sure that all files are committed and pushed to your remote repository.
 This includes:
   - `Controllers`
   - `Views`
   - `Models`